jacostag/dynamic-panel/README-en.md

 [繁體中文](README.md) | [简体中文](README-cn.md)

 # Indefinite Suspension of Updates Notice: Due to Gnome's disastrous updates and the attitude of the Gnome team—who even fail to test basic touchscreen functionality during major version updates—I have given up using Gnome.
-Therefore, this Gnome extension will be indefinitely suspended until the Gnome team makes changes that allow me to use Gnome again.
+Therefore, this Gnome extension will be indefinitely suspended until the Gnome team makes changes that make me want to use Gnome again.

 # Dynamic Top Panel